haewonito/sweater-weather/README.md

 Sweater-Weather was a 5-day solo project for Module 3 Backend Engineering Curriculum at Turing School of Software and Design.
 It is a back-end Rails API for an application that plans road trips.
 The application is supposed to employ a service-oriented architecture, in which the front-end communicate with the back-end through an API.
 The details of the requirement for the project is specified [here](https://backend.turing.edu/module3/projects/sweater_weather/requirements).

+#### What can I do on Virtual Escape?
+  - Search for a destination and see matching photos
+  - Create trips (these could be places that you've been to or have yet to visit)
+  - Add photos to your trip
+    - upload a file
+    - or save from your search results
+  - View stats like top saved destinations

+*I created this API for my application to Shopify's Backend Engineering Internship program.
+This is an API only (no user interface) but I plan to build out a React frontend for Virtual Escape.*

 #### Stack
 - Ruby on Rails, RSpec, PostgreSQL